If achieving the highest credit score possible is your goal or if you want to get as close to perfection as possible, listen up!

 Traits of High Credit Score Achievers

-- Consistently make on-time payments on all of their credit obligations.
+- Pay on time.
+Consistently make on-time payments on all of their credit obligations.

-- Keep balances low and use an average of only 7 percent of their available revolving credit.
+- Decrease balances.
+Keep balances low and use an average of only 7 percent of their available revolving credit.
 High achievers never max out credit cards.

-- Carry an average of seven credit cards, which include both open and closed accounts.
+- Limit credit cards.
+Carry an average of seven credit cards, which include both open and closed accounts.

-- Average four open credit accounts with balances, including both credit cards and traditional loan accounts.
+- Don’t carry balance on all cards.
+Average four open credit accounts with balances, including both credit cards and traditional loan accounts.
 The key is those balances represent just 7 percent of the high achiever’s available revolving credit.
-(Credit cards are considered revolving credit)
+(Credit cards are considered revolving credit).

-- Open new accounts sparingly — high achiever’s oldest credit is an average of 25 years ago.
-Over all, their average credit account is 11 years old.
+- Have a long credit history.
+Open new accounts sparingly — high achiever’s oldest credit is an average of 25 years ago.
+There’s a reason why older Americans tend to have higher credit scores.
+Every time you open new credit cards, the average age of your credit history is impacted.
+Overall, high-achievers’ average credit account is 11 years old.

 High credit score achievers are not necessarily debt free, they just tend to manage their accounts better.
 In fact, the report showed one-third have total balances of more than $8,500 on non-mortgage accounts while the rest have total balances of less than $8,500.
 What the above traits do establish is that it’s never too late for consumers to rebuild credit scores.